-- Spear fish in fresh waters.
-See exception for Delaware River, Delaware River.
+- Spear fish in fresh waters except as specified for Delaware River, see Delaware River Regulations.

-- Possess a fishing device with more than nine hooks in total, or more than three treble hooks, except for the Delaware River; see Delaware River.
+- Possess a fishing device with more than nine hooks in total, or more than three treble hooks, except for the Delaware River; see Delaware River Regulations.

 - Use set lines.

 - Use cast nets in freshwater lakes or trout stocked waters.
-See Baitfish Regulations.
+See Baitfish Regulations for other exclusions.